cbg-ethz/pybda/docs/source/contributing.rst

     yapf --style ../.styles.yapf -i my_file.py
     tox -e lint

-Fruthermore, please don't duplicate code and try to use type annotations where you find them necessary or useful.
+Furthermore, please don't duplicate code and try to use type annotations where you find them necessary or useful.